What does a Regulatory Affairs Manager do?

 Regulatory Affairs Manager Job Description Sample

-The Regulatory Affairs Manager is responsible for ensuring compliance with all regulatory requirements for our products and operations.
-This role involves working closely with internal teams and external regulatory bodies to maintain and enhance our regulatory standing.
+The Regulatory Affairs Manager is responsible for ensuring compliance with regulatory requirements and managing the regulatory aspects of the company's products and operations.
+This role involves working closely with internal teams and external regulatory bodies to ensure that all products meet the necessary legal and safety standards.

 Responsibilities: